 What are winter vegetables?

 A cruciferous vegetable belonging to the cabbage family, this leafy green can be found year-round, but thrives in cold weather.
-Kale is also one of the most nutrient-dense veggies on our list: It’s an excellent source of both fiber and calcium and boasts impressive amounts of vitamins K, A, B6 and C to boot.
+Kale is also one of the most nutrient-dense veggies on our list; according to the Mayo Health Clinic, this winter vegetable is an excellent source of both fiber and calcium and boasts impressive amounts of vitamins K, A, B6 and C to boot.
 Eat it raw in a kale salad, or sauté it for a healthy side dish—either way, your body will thank you.

 3. Collard Greens